 Patients often ask if they should be taking aspirin.

-As I outlined in a previous post, if you have heart disease, stroke, CABG, stent, MI--you will be prescribed aspirin.
-So don't stop taking your aspirin unless recommended by your cardiologist.
+As I outlined in a previous post, if you have cardiovascular disease (CVD) i.e. heart disease, stroke, CABG, stent, MI, PAD--you will be prescribed aspirin.
+So don't stop taking your aspirin unless recommended by your doctor.

-The only issue is whether or not asprin is beneficial in people who have risk factors for heart disease.
-The answer is: no. Aspirin may reduce some event risk, but at the expense if GI bleeding.
-In the past, Medicare and private insurance has not allowed patients to have a simple, inexpensive calcium score.
-This test may be an out-of-pocket expense.
-In Hawaii around $200 dollars (around $70 dollars on the mainland)
+The only issue is whether or not asprin is beneficial in people who do not have CVD.
+In other does aspirin prevent heart attacks?
+The answer is: not necessarily.
+Aspirin may reduce event risk, but at the expense if GI bleeding.

-If you have heart disease, take asprin.
-Take a statin.
+If you have heart disease your cardiologist will prescribe a statin.

 The use of the calcium score is outlined in the recent 2018 AHA/ACC Cholesterol Management Guidelines.

-Here is the data that is the basis of the new recommendations for aspirin.
+Here is the data that is the basis of the 2019 AHA recommendations for aspirin.

 15 Trial meta-analysis: aspirin in primary prevention: